We work collaboratively with our interns to make a plan, based on your skills and learning objectives, to make it a positive learning experience

 Essential Duties and Responsibilities

-Interns support one of three departments: 1) Capacity Building and Evaluation, 2) Communications, or 3) Innovation and Research.
+Interns support one of three departments: 1) Capacity Building, 2) Communications, or 3) Innovation and Research.

 Duties and responsibilities vary by position and department: